monarchwadia/blog-monarchwadia.com/_posts/2024-02-23-running-llms-in-the-browser.md

 ## How is this different from Ollama?

 Ollama is a great project that exposes an LLM via an OpenAI-compatible API.
 It can either deploy on the server side or locally on your laptop.
 If deployed on the server side, the company needs to bear the costs of a powerful server instance, which can be $100's to $1000's of dollars per month.
-On the other hand, if deployed on the user's laptop, Ollama requires local installation.
+On the other hand, if deployed on the user's laptop, Ollama requires local installation; this is a hard "no" for SaaS companies.

 Web LLM is different because it runs LLMs in the browser.
 This means you get the best of both worlds: any average used with a powerful enough laptop will be able to run LLMs without installing any additional software; and, the company doesn't need to bear the cost of running LLMs on a server, either.